 In 1979 the flag was modified again.
 When hung vertically from the lamp posts of San Francisco’s Market Street, the center stripe was obscured by the post itself.
 Changing the flag design to one with an even number of stripes was the easiest way to rectify this, so the turquoise stripe was dropped, which resulted in a six stripe version of the flag – red, orange, yellow, green, blue, and violet.
 Naturally, in the modifications, the two color elements that were lost: sex and magic/art.
 In the early years of the AIDS epidemic, AIDS activists designed a “Victory Over AIDS” flag consisting of the standard six-stripe rainbow flag with a black stripe across the bottom.
 Leonard Matlovich, himself dying of AIDS-related illness, suggested that upon a cure for AIDS being discovered, the black stripes be removed from the flags and burned.

-Whoever actually designed it, Daily GayWisdom pays tribute to the rainbow with the colors of every entry in GayWisdom.
+The rainbow flag remains a potent symbol of and for the LGBTQI Community.
+Daily GayWisdom pays tribute to the rainbow with the colors of every entry in GayWisdom.